mgrignoli/mgrignoli.github.io/src/content/blog/lecture5.md

 Ivan Sutherland's "Ultimate Display" paper, written back in 1965, was like a crystal ball for future tech.
 He had some mind-blowing ideas that are already happening today, and some are still in the pipeline.

 1. **Virtual Reality and Augmented Reality (VR/AR):** Sutherland was dreaming of immersive computer-generated worlds, and we're not quite there yet, but VR and AR are real.
-Think about VR headsets that transport you to other places or Pokémon GO making our world more fun with digital creatures.

 2. **Interactive 3D Graphics:** He talked about us playing around with objects in a 3D space.
 Well, that's basically the heart of modern 3D games and design software, where you can build, shape, and interact with digital worlds.